lenny-g/README-Generator/GENERATED_README.md

 To use this application run the following script:

 ```
-dhjdhjd
+dhjhdjhd
 ```

 ## Contributing

-HJhjd
+dhjhdjhd

-and either contact me using my email: dhjhdjhdd or github account: <a href="https://github.com/dhjhdjd">dhjhdjd</a>
+and either contact me using my email: dhjhdjhd or github account: <a href="https://github.com/dhjdhjhdjd">dhjdhjhdjd</a>

 ## License